-7.Easy transferable Ownership: Partnership requires the consent of all partners in transferring shares which are overcome through the liberal provisions of LLP agreement.
+7.Easy transferable Ownership: Partnership requires the consent of all partners in transferring shares which are overcome through the liberal provisions of the LLP agreement.

-9.Formalities of Incorporation: There is ease of incorporation in LLP as all the forms are available online.
+9.Formalities of Incorporation: There is the ease of incorporation in LLP as all the forms are available online.

-The difference of LLP over Partnership
+The difference between LLP over Partnership